2023 Belgrade City Assembly election: Others

 Rade Basta's European Way Movement (PEP) submitted its electoral list on 22 November.
 Basta was announced as the ballot holder, while businessman Zoran Ilić was announced as PEP's mayoral candidate.
 Milan Lešnjak, a former footballer, and Nenad Milić, a former government official, were also announced as candidates on its electoral list.
-Ilić said that he would campaign on supporting minority rights and "bringing European principles" (zalaganjima za evropske principe) to Belgrade.
+Ilić said that he would campaign on supporting minority rights and pro-European values to Belgrade.
 Despite Basta not being a Bunjevac, PEP submitted its electoral list under two Bunjevci minority parties, one of which was Alliance of Bačka Bunjevci, due to minority parties only needing to collect 1,500 signatures to take part in the election.
 Several criminal charges were filed against the electoral list due to allegedly falsifying the signatures of support.
 GIK rejected PEP's electoral list on 23 November due to having falsified signatures of support.
 Alimpić alleged that the electoral list was filed for the government to have a majority in the GIK.
 On 25 November, GIK again rejected the PEP's electoral list.
 In response to the rejection, PEP submitted an unssucessful appeal to the Higher Court in belgrade to overturn GIK's decision.

 The electoral lists of the Justice and Reconciliation Party and Serbia in the West, a political coalition consisting of the New Party–D2SP, Civic Democratic Forum, Liberals and Democrats, and Glas, and the citizens group "Dad, This is for You" were confirmed by GIK on 26 November.
 On the same day, the We–The Voice from the People (MI–GIN) citizens group of conspiracy theorist Branimir Nestorović submitted their list.
 The electoral lists of MI–GIN and Liberal Democratic Party were accepted by GIK on 27 November.